-Send commands through the serial port You can change the terminal's configuration parameters by sending commands from a host computer or PC that is connected to the terminal's serial port.
-For help, see "Configuring the Terminal Through the Serial Port" in Chapter 2 of the terminal system manual.
+You can change the terminal's configuration parameters by sending commands from a host computer or PC that is connected to the terminal's serial port.
+For help, see Chapter 2, "Configuring and Managing the Terminals," in the 2400 Family system manual.

-Send commands through the Ethernet or RF port You can change the terminal's configuration parameters by sending commands through the UDP Plus or TCP/IP network.
+Send Commands Through the Ethernet or RF Port

+You can change the terminal's configuration parameters by sending commands through the UDP Plus, WTP, or TCP/IP network.
 This method lets you configure one or more terminals at the same time.
-For help, see "Configuring the Terminal Through the Network" in Chapter 2 of the terminal system manual.
+For help, see Chapter 2, "Configuring and Managing the Terminals," in the 2400 Family system manual.